 Make no mistake, JHA is seeing more clients over $10 billion now that its former $3 billion clients have grown through serial acquisitions.
 Helping the JHA cause, long-term efforts to improve its branch and back-office platforms (Xperience and Enterprise Workflow) as well as its retail and commercial digital platforms have finally come to market.

 Yet, to win a new regional bank deal, JHA still struggles to make a case regarding its ability to serve a regional bank and key reasons a CIO should take a risk against the “safer” FIS.
-If FIS fumbles on Digital One, there will be opportunity for players like JHA, but that credible technical path with proven ability to scale into larger shops better be there when the opportunity comes.
+If FIS fumbles on Digital One, there will be opportunity for players like JHA in the innovating banking sector, but that credible technical path with proven ability to scale into larger shops better be there when the opportunity comes.

-Bottom line: Regional CIOs want to see Jack Henry invest in the talent, technical road map and best-of-breed tools to make its solution well positioned for banks wanting a solid core platform that can be integrated with best-in-class third party products.
+Bottom line: Regional CIOs want to see Jack Henry invest in the talent, technical road map and best-of-breed tools to make its IBS banking solutions well positioned for banks wanting a solid core banking software solution that can be integrated with best-in-class third party products.

-With the tepid strength of solutions being offered by the big three oligopoly, regional CIOs are hoping that better competition and innovation will come from global core entrants or new entrepreneurial upstarts.
-While there are headlines and initial point application installs going on from Tenemos, Tata and Infosys, these companies are years out from a proven loan and deposit install at a sizable bank.
+With the tepid strength of solutions being offered by the big three oligopoly, regional CIOs are hoping that better competition and innovation of IBS software and products will come from global core entrants or new entrepreneurial upstarts.
+While there are headlines and initial point application installs going on from Temenos, Tata and Infosys, these companies are years out from a proven loan and deposit install at a sizable bank.
 The outcome of Temenos’ implementation at Commerce Bank is eagerly awaited, but without loans it won’t be a “full” install.
 Same for Tata at Zions Bancorporation, where only loans are live today.
-These global vendors are likely to make inroads first in regional banks with in-house custom code that gets peeled out one application at a time versus taking out the full-suite players like FIS, Fiserv Signature and JHA Silverlake early on.
+These global IBS software vendors are likely to make inroads first in regional banks with in-house custom code that gets peeled out one application at a time versus taking out the full-suite players like FIS, Fiserv Signature and JHA Silverlake early on.

 Bottom line: Regional CIOs want to see new global and upstart players focus less on PowerPoint and architecture and more on using their new development efforts to get real installs.
-Get gritty on the hard issues of functionality and regulatory compliance and make those early adopters real installs.
+Get gritty on the hard issues of IBS software’s product functionality and regulatory compliance and make those early adopters real installs.